 Often the graphics within the course is not clear.
 I understand why some content may seem outdated because King School has been in the business since the 90s, and some of the lessons are universal and don’t require updating.

 Those video lessons genuinely seem outdated and are a turn-off for many instrument-rating students.
-In this age, while HD contents are available online, video footages from the 90s are not acceptable.
+In this age, while HD contents are available online, video footages from the 90s are unacceptable.

 Though some video footages seem outdated, King School frequently updates its instrument ground school lessons according to the latest FAA regulations.